monarch-initiative/agent-smith-ai/README.md

 * `monarch_basic.py`: Illustrates how to extend the basic UtilityAgent to register APIs and define callable local methods, and how to interact with the agent by processing produced Message objects.
 * `monarch_cli.py`: Illustrates extending the CLIAgent, which itself extends the UtilityAgent to provide a command-line chat interface.

-Here's an example conversation from `monarch_cli.py` (sadly, colors are not shown here):
+Here's an example conversation from `monarch_cli.py` (sadly, markdown-defined colors and links are not shown here):

 ```